-Depending on your state's sales tax, that could save you as much as 10% extra off things like clothing, shoes and even computers!
+Depending on your state's sales tax, that could save you as much as 10% extra off things like clothing, shoes, and even computers!
 Unfortunately, not all states offer this, and some have limitations and restrictions on clothing – so make sure you know those details before you head out.

-Old Navy is SUCH a good place to shop for kids' school clothes.
 They have fantastic sales and coupons that you can stack for great deals!
-You'll want to sign up for Old Navy emails so you don't miss the best sales and coupons – and to make sure you get the best value, check out this post of 10 Secrets to Saving at Old Navy here!
+You'll want to sign up for Old Navy emails so you don't miss the best sales and coupons.

-It's also an awesome place to pick up name-brand athletic shoes!
+It's also an awesome place to pick up name-brand athletic shoes, too!

 If you're new to shopping these kinds of stores – find out how to maximize your savings in this post 10 Things You Need to Know Before Shopping T.J.Maxx (I love Tip #1!)

-Sign up for Children's Place emails and take advantage of those sales to get sturdy, colorful basics for the kids sent to your home for a great price.
-(I love Children's Place bottoms because they have the adjustable button tabs on the inside of the waistband – so you know they're going to fit without trying them on!)
+Sign up for The Children's Place emails and take advantage of those sales to get sturdy, colorful basics and jeans on for the kids sent to your home for a great price.